Savile Row tailoring: Recent activities

+As a result of the popularity of the weight loss drug Ozempic, staffing has recently become a problem.
+As clients seek to have older suits and shirts altered, the number of tailors available for all this work, coupled with a busy time for bespoke sales, has meant that extra alteration tailors have been employed, of which there are only so many.
+As a consequence, "the city’s most celebrated tailors are overwhelmed."

 Westminster Special Policy Area 2016

 In November 2016, Savile Row was given special planning rules within the City of Westminster by the introduction of 'Special Policy Areas'.
 These new planning rules include four other areas and will "make it far harder for developers and landlords to dilute their distinctive character by allowing "clone" chain stores to force out smaller independent businesses."
-Mark Henderson of G&H and chairman of Savile Row Bespoke Association is quoted as saying "I’m absolutely delighted.
-It’s recognition that Savile Row is totally unique."
+Mark Henderson of G&H and chairman of Savile Row Bespoke Association is quoted as saying "I'm absolutely delighted.
+It's recognition that Savile Row is totally unique."

 Westminster policy 'CM2.3: Savile Row Special Policy Area' states: "The Savile Row Special Policy Area (SPA) is home to a historic concentration of bespoke tailoring, with the street name in itself acting as a widely recognised international brand, synonymous with the unique and high quality bespoke and discreet, personal service it offers."
 It also states: "Encouraging bespoke tailoring uses in the Savile Row SPA will continue to support this cluster of bespoke tailoring activities and the wider bespoke tailoring industry in Westminster and the UK."

 Councillor Robert Davis said: "Like a good suit, planning policy should be made to measure."
-Also: "We are using our powers to protect some of the capital’s most valuable assets and create environments where specialist traders can thrive."
+Also: "We are using our powers to protect some of the capital's most valuable assets and create environments where specialist traders can thrive."